 This is one plant that is totally worthy of some garden space!
-Calendula is great for the skin.
-It is antiseptic and anti-inflammatory.
+As a miracle flower, calendula is not just great for the skin, It is antiseptic and anti-inflammatory, as well.
 It is often used for treating bruises, burns, sores, skin ulcers, skin infections and rashes, and is even gentle enough for use on babies!
 One great way to use is to infuse fresh flowers into an oil.
 Voila, just like that your healthy flower becomes a useful tool in the medicine cabinet.
-Calendula oil for later use in creams, salves, ointments or lotions.
-This year that is exactly what we decided to do.
+Calendula oil on hand is wonderful for use in making creams, salves, ointments or lotions.

 - Promotes cell repair